zbtolon/get-support/support_access.md

 By default, users in your account don't have access to create, update, search, or view cases.
 As the account owner, you must provide users access by assigning an Identity and Access Management (IAM) access policy.
 Use the Support Center account management service to assign users access to work with support cases.
 {:shortdesc}

-When you create a case, you can give users full access by entering their email.
-By adding a user to a case that you create, they have access to view, edit, and update only that case in the account.
+When you create a case, you can give other users full access to that case by adding their email on the **Add another person to this case** field.
+Any added users have access to view, edit, and update only that case in the account.
 They also receive notifications when the case is updated.
 {: tip}

-For classic infrastructure users who previously used classic infrastructure permissions to assign support case access, those permissions are now available in [migrated classic infrastructure permission access groups](/docs/iam/infrastructureaccess.html#predefined).
+For classic infrastructure users, the permissions to assign support case access is now available in [migrated classic infrastructure permission access groups](/docs/iam/infrastructureaccess.html#predefined).
 The migrated permission access groups do include the IAM policy on the user management service with the viewer role assigned.

 ## Creating an access group for working with cases

-To assign users access to work with support cases in your account, complete the following steps to create an access group with the necessary support center and user management service access:
+To streamline the access assignment process, you can take advantage of assigning a policy to users through access groups.
+Complete the following steps to create an access group with support center service access:

-1. From the menu bar, click **Manage** &gt; **Access (IAM)**, and then select **Access groups**.
+1. From the menu bar, go to **Manage** &gt; **Access (IAM)**, select **Access groups**, and click **Create**.
-2. Click **Create**.
-3. Enter an access group name and description, and click **Create**.
+2. Enter an access group name and description, and click **Create**.
-5. Select **Access policies**, and then click **Assign access**.
+3. Click **Access policies** > **Assign access**.
-7. Select **Assign access to account management services**.
+4. Select **Assign access to account management services**.
-8. Select the **Support Center** service.
+5. Select **Support Center**.
-9. Select **Viewer** or **Administrator** role depending on the type of access that you want this group to have.
+6. Select the **Viewer** or **Administrator** role depending on the type of access that you want this group to have, and click **Assign**.

-10. Click **Assign**.
+If you want your users to be able to view all other users in the account, you can also add the user management viewer role to your access group:

+1. Click **Access policies** > **Assign access**.
+2. Select **Assign access to account management services**.
+3. Select **User Management**.
+4. Select **Viewer** and click **Assign**.

 The following table lists the permissions that are included in each role for working with cases.